 When your home suffers significant structural damage because of a severe storm or other peril, you may be faced with severe financial pressure especially if your home is not habitable.
-As a former claims adjuster and insurance claims lawyer, I know that periods when a claim is pending can be stressful if your insurer fails to answer your questions or properly resolve your claim.
 When policyholders are armed with more information about what to expect during the claims process, this knowledge can demystify the insurance claims process.
-This blog post provides answers to some more questions our insurance claims law firm receives about property damage claims.
+This blog post provides answers to some more questions about property damage claims.

-Why do I need to provide a “sworn proof of loss” form after submitting a claim for property damage?
+Why do you need to provide a “sworn proof of loss” form after submitting a claim for property damage?

 If you have homeowners insurance that covers a peril like a hurricane or fire, you will be required to comply with certain post-loss conditions.
 When a homeowner fails to comply with these conditions, the insurance carrier will frequently use non-compliance as a basis for denying the claim.
 One of the most important post-loss conditions is the requirement that the insured provide a sworn proof of loss.
 The form must detail your damages and the value of the loss.